sbd-community/handbook/docs/implementation/operate-phase/patch-cadence.md

 ---
 # Guide: Patch Cadence & Rollback Strategy

-## 1. What is a Patch Management Policy?
+## 1. The 'Why': A Policy for Timely Vulnerability Response

 Having a secure OTA update mechanism is only the first step; you also need a clear, documented policy for *when* and *how* you will use it.
-A **Patch Management Policy** is a critical operational document that defines your organization's commitment to fixing vulnerabilities and delivering updates.
+This policy is a critical operational document that defines your organization's commitment to fixing vulnerabilities and delivering updates, and it is a core legal requirement.

+### 1.1.
+The Regulatory Requirement

-The **[Cyber-Resilience Act (CRA)](./../../standards/eu/cra-overview.md)** legally requires manufacturers to handle vulnerabilities "without delay" and distribute security updates effectively ([CRA Annex I.II.2 & 4][cra_annexI]).
-A well-defined patch cadence is how you demonstrate compliance with this obligation.
+The **[Cyber-Resilience Act (CRA)](./../../standards/eu/cra-overview.md)** mandates that manufacturers must address and remediate vulnerabilities "without delay."
+A patch management policy is the primary way to demonstrate compliance.
+Key requirements include:

+-   **Handling Vulnerabilities ([Annex I, Part II, § 2][cra_annexI])**: Manufacturers must have processes to "handle and remediate vulnerabilities without delay".
+-   **Distribution of Updates ([Annex I, Part II, § 4][cra_annexI])**: Manufacturers must have a mechanism to "securely distribute updates".
+-   The BSI TR-03183-1 clarifies this, requiring a process for providing timely security updates ([REQ_ER 4][bsi_tr_03183_p1]) and a public policy for vulnerability handling ([REQ_VH 6][bsi_tr_03183_p1]).

+This policy should be public-facing, setting clear expectations for customers about support lifetime and response timelines.

+### 1.2.
+What is a Patch Management Policy?

-Your patch management policy should be a public-facing document that sets clear expectations for your customers.
-It should define:
+A patch management policy is a document that outlines your commitment to users.
+It defines:
 -   The types of updates you provide (e.g., security, feature).
 -   Your target timelines for addressing vulnerabilities based on severity.
 -   The product's support lifetime and end-of-life (EOL) date.

-This policy is not just a legal requirement; it's a key part of building trust with your users.
+This policy is not just a legal requirement; it's a key part of building trust.

 ## 2. Establishing a Risk-Based Cadence